 Ray Animation

-The composer quit 8 days before the screening.
-I wrote the whole disco-funk score from scratch.
-Standing ovation at the cinema.
+The original composer left 8 days before the screening.
+I wrote the disco-funk score from scratch and synced it to the final Howest DAE cinema cut.

 Role Composer & Sound Designer